ewolff/user-registration-V2/README.md

 Additionally to these projects built by Maven additional projects are provided:

-- The subdir `docker` contains a setup to install the application in a Docker container in a Vagrant box.
+- The subdir `docker` contains a setup to install the application in a Docker container in a Vagrant box or in a Docker environment using Docker Machine.
 Docker is a lightweight approach that uses Linux Containers to provide an easy way to install applications in their own independent environment  - almost like virtual machines.
-Vagrant makes using such technologies much easier.
 - Based on this setup the subdir `graphite` contains a setup to run the application and have the monitoring information available through graphite.